MikuMikuShaders/FirstPersonCamera/README.md

 FirstPersonCamera
 ========
-A WASD keyboard layout in MikuMikuDance, it is written in C++ and based on [MMDPlugin](https://bowlroll.net/file/135503)
+A WASD keyboard layout to work with camera mode in MikuMikuDance, it is written in C++ and based on [MMDPlugin](https://bowlroll.net/file/135503)

 Requirements:
 -----------